London: Local government and services

-The administration of London is formed of two tiers: a citywide, strategic tier and a local tier.
-Citywide administration is coordinated by the Greater London Authority (GLA), while local administration is carried out by 33 smaller authorities.
-The GLA consists of two elected components: the mayor of London, who has executive powers, and the London Assembly, which scrutinises the mayor's decisions and can accept or reject the mayor's budget proposals each year.
-The GLA has responsibility for the majority of London's transport system through its functional arm Transport for London (TfL), it is responsible for overseeing the city's police and fire services, and also for setting a strategic vision for London on a range of issues.
-The headquarters of the GLA is City Hall, Newham.
-The mayor since 2016 has been Sadiq Khan, the first Muslim mayor of a major Western capital.
-The mayor's statutory planning strategy is published as the London Plan, which was most recently revised in 2011.

-The local authorities are the councils of the 32 London boroughs, and the City of London Corporation.
-They are responsible for most local services, such as local planning, schools, libraries, leisure and recreation, social services, local roads and refuse collection.
-Certain functions, such as waste management, are provided through joint arrangements.
-In 2009–2010 the combined revenue expenditure by London councils and the GLA amounted to just over £22 billion (£14.7 billion for the boroughs and £7.4 billion for the GLA).
-Although Greater London is almost entirely unparished, there is one parish council; Queen's Park Community Council, which forms a third tier of local government in its area.
+The local authorities are the councils of the 32 London boroughs and the City of London Corporation.
+They are responsible for most local services, including local planning, schools, libraries, leisure and recreation, social services, local roads and refuse collection.
+Some functions, such as waste management, are provided through joint arrangements.
+In 2009–2010 the revenue expenditure by London councils and the GLA amounted to just over £22 billion (£14.7 billion for the boroughs and £7.4 billion for the GLA).

 The London Fire Brigade is the statutory fire and rescue service for Greater London, run by the London Fire and Emergency Planning Authority.
-It is the third largest fire service in the world.
-National Health Service ambulance services are provided by the London Ambulance Service (LAS) NHS Trust, the largest free-at-the-point-of-use emergency ambulance service in the world.
+National Health Service ambulance services are provided by the London Ambulance Service (LAS) NHS Trust.
 The London Air Ambulance charity operates in conjunction with the LAS where required.
-His Majesty's Coastguard and the Royal National Lifeboat Institution operate on the River Thames, which is under the jurisdiction of the Port of London Authority from Teddington Lock to the sea.
+His Majesty's Coastguard and the Royal National Lifeboat Institution operate on the River Thames, under the jurisdiction of the Port of London Authority from Teddington Lock to the sea.

+Policing in Greater London, with the exception of the City of London, is provided by the Metropolitan Police ("The Met"), overseen by the mayor through the Mayor's Office for Policing and Crime.
+The British Transport Police are responsible for police services on National Rail, London Underground, Docklands Light Railway and Tramlink services.
+The Ministry of Defence Police is a specialised police force in London.